meowassassin/plant-ultrasound-classifier/README.md

 ### Task 4: Semi-Supervised Learning Effect

-**Objective**: Evaluate the robustness of MyModel's semi-supervised learning approach by reducing labeled training data from 100% to 50%.
+**Objective**: Evaluate the robustness of Proposed CNN Model's semi-supervised learning approach by reducing labeled training data from 100% to 50%.

 **Motivation**: In real-world scenarios, obtaining labeled data is expensive and time-consuming.
 Semi-supervised learning leverages unlabeled data to maintain performance with fewer labels, making large-scale deployment more practical.